SonerAbay/AWS-SageMaker-Groundtruth-Tracker-Slack-Bot/README.md

 9. Add your slackbot to your workspace.

 **Note:** If you want, you can handle all of the requests with a single api gateway and lambda function.
 If you want to do it, you should process the command in the invoke event.

+## TO DO:
+- Create ranks for gamification purposes
+- Show the number of ensuing days a user completed the daily task(streak)
+- Record the number of daily wins and show in the slack bot